- Online Training

 Research(ing) is a never-ending part of being a coach of the iron or a sport.
 Staying on top of training trends and the research that should come with them is a must.
 After communicating with the sports coaches, you may have ideas of how to achieve what they are asking.
 Or they may have researched a training idea they would like you to look into!
 That is part of the ongoing process of sharpening one’s craft, finding new methods of training that continually push the advancement of human performance.
 Part of the research is practicing newly researched methods.
 You need to know what your teams are going to potentially go through and where things could get a little hairy if not done correctly.
 This will only help keep your athletes focused and bought it if they know you practice what you preach!

-Designing a training program is something we like to think we are pros at.
+Designing an off-season training program is something we like to think we are pros at.
 Don’t get me wrong there are tons of coaches out there that are stellar at program design.
 This is an area that is definitely more art than an exact science and is an area that I am still working to improve daily.
 Along with continually pushing the bounds of human performance come some of the uglier sides of, fatigue, missed lifts, or worse case an injury.
 This is part of trying to reach new benchmarks in strength and athletic performance.
 To help ensure I help with team buy-in, I meet with team captains and give them a say in the days and times we train.
 They know their schedules and course loads best so I let them have some say and how we layout the training program.
 This does require some educating, but that is what they are here for, right?

 Education is one of those things that I feel is much more effective outside of the classroom.
 The iron is a great teacher and I know that phrase is very cliche but one that is tried and true.
 Being able to explain the why behind your training design is a must.
 Athletes will always ask “why are we doing (insert movement) instead of (insert insta-famous movement from arbitrary “influencer”)?”
 This is where you need to stick your guns and teach them the importance of the basics and their major role of ensuring a successful off-season phase.
 This may involve teaching them about movement progression or showing them that in 4-6 weeks you have a movement similar to the one they showed you on their social media.
 Educating your team is an ongoing open dialog where both coach and athlete have questions and input (to a certain degree).

-The time has now come to implement the well thought out and prepared training program.
+The time has now come to implement the well thought out and prepared off-season training program.
 This is where everything will sail smooth or come to a screeching halt.
 But, this is part of training athletes of any level or age.
 By having your plan laid out and educating all those involved will make things that much smoother.
 They will see the structure, over time, and be more willing to follow a set plan versus something that was haphazardly thrown together.
 Part of this implementation is having multiple backs in the event of an unforeseen obstacle or change in any number of variables that comes with training competitive athletes.

 A successful off-season is not always defined by the numbers at the end of the phase, although those are pretty awesome.
 More success can be taken from how a team comes together and pushes through things as a unit versus a conglomerate.
 Creating accountability amongst themselves and watching them build a new team culture is far more rewarding.
 The combination of the above keys will put you and your teams on the path to a great period of development in your continued pursuit of increased athletic performance!